 Short and sweet version:

-I’m a children’s book writer.
+I’m a children’s book writer (Pitch Wars 2017 alumni) and college nursing instructor.
 I have four kids, and I love the outdoors.
 I use running for a mental escape and to discover or live in my stories.
 Staring at a waterfall is as close to heaven as I’ll get for now.
 I may think that because I live in the desert, Las Vegas, NV!
 I would die without caramel apples and chocolate covered strawberries.

 I have worked in the area of pediatrics as a nurse since 2001.
 My background is primarily Pediatric Intensive Care.
 I’ve taught nursing students at the college level for over ten years.

 Through my personal experiences as well as what I’ve learned working in the pediatric setting, I’ve developed a passion for storytelling.
 I love the YA years because it is an exciting time in one’s life when one begins to ask big questions and find answers.
 I grew up reading C.S.
-Lewis and Roald Dahl to escape from my home life.
-I hope to make even of a fraction of an impact these two authors have made through their words.
+Lewis and Roald Dahl.
+Currently, I love the works of John Green, Nicola Yoon, Suzanne Collins, and books with some magical realism.
+I hope to make even a fraction of an impact these authors have made through their words.
 Additionally, I’m half Puerto Rican and half Korean.
 My oldest son is half African American.
 My family is filled with diversity.
 Therefore, I support diverse books.

 When I’m not writing, I’m is running or exercising, adding content to my other website www.healthykidsplay.com, or being a taxi driver for my kiddos in Las Vegas, NV.
 Balance is key in life.